KokoDoko/game-custom-elements/README.md

 To compile this project you can install Typescript with `npm install -g typescript`, and then type `tsc -p` in the terminal in the project folder.

+### Browser support

+The above experiment works in Safari and Chrome.
+Extending specific elements such as HTMLButtonElement doesn't work in any browser yet.
+Use the [polyfill](https://github.com/webcomponents/custom-elements/blob/master/custom-elements.min.js) to get support in all browsers.

 ### For of loop in NodeList

 The `for of` loop is not yet supported for `NodeList` and `HTMLCollection` in Safari and Firefox, because they are technically not arrays.
 Enable it with: